miaxaul/miaxaul/README.md

 ### 🌙 ❝ Who is she? ❞
 <div align="center">

-  <p>₍՞◌′ᵕ‵ू◌₎♡  A girl who still learning for the codes and clouds.</p>
+<p>₍՞◌′ᵕ‵ू◌₎♡  A soul drifting through the ethereal code and boundless clouds.</p>

-  <p>draws stories with colors, speaks in quiet logic, and hides magic in subtle eunoia.</p>
+<p>Weaves tales with hues of wonder, whispers in the language of logic, and conceals her spells within the silence of eunoia.</p>

   <br>
 </div>